Table of Contents

 public RequestScriptInfoOutput OnRequestScriptInfoRequest(IEngine engine, RequestScriptInfoInput inputData)

 Both RequestScriptInfoInput and RequestScriptInfoOutput have a Data property of type Dictionary<string, string>, which can be used to exchange information between the script and other code.
-It is strongly recommended to keep the passed data below 20 MB (i.e. 10 million characters).
+We strongly recommend keeping the passed data below 20 MB (i.e. 10 million characters).
 If larger chunks need to be passed, a reference to that information should be passed instead.

 It is allowed to pass null as input data and to return null as output data.